How to sell your home and make a faster, more profitable sale

 At least two hours before the open house, set out your signs with directional arrows at the nearest busy street, intersections, and at each corner leading to your house.

 Be sure to turn up the heat if the weather is cold.
-A warm house will help visitors linger, rather then dashing back to their cars to warm up!
+A warm house is a cozy house and will help visitors linger.

-Let in natural light by opening all the window curtains and blinds.
-Turn on the lights in every room to dispel any gloom.
+Natural light is the best light, so open all the window treatments, unless you have a hideous view.
+Turn on all the lights in every room to dispel any gloom.

-Empty all the garbage cans inside the house.
-Try to hide the outside garbage can.
+Empty all the garbage cans.
+Hide the outside garbage if you can.

-Close all toilet seats.
+Close toilet seats in each bathroom.
 Freshen bathrooms with new towels, a basket of soaps, etc. Wash the mirrors and polish metal surfaces.

-Hide all evidence of daily life; dingy bathrobes, wet towels, dirty laundry, bathroom toiletries, mail, shoes, jackets, toys, etc.
+Hide all evidence of daily life; dingy bathrobes, wet towels, melting bars of soap, dirty laundry, bathroom toiletries, mail, shoes, jackets, toys, etc.

-Fresh flower bouquets and live plants will add life to your home.
+A fresh flower arrangement or live plants will add life to your home.
 Place flowers on the dining room table, kitchen countertop, living room side tables or in the master bedroom.

 Make every bed in the house.